MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Method

 \section{Method}

-In this section, we present our proposed MindDrive in detail.
-As illustrated in Fig.~\ref{fig: pipeline}, MindDrive architecture consists of two main components: a Decision Expert and an Action Expert, which share a common Vision Encoder and Text Tokenizer but differ only in their respective LoRA parameters~\cite{hu2021lora}.
+In this section, we present MindDrive in detail.
+As illustrated in Fig.~\ref{fig: pipeline}, MindDrive comprises two main components: a Decision Expert and an Action Expert, which share a common Vision Encoder and Text Tokenizer but differ only in their respective LoRA parameters~\cite{hu2021lora}.
 The Decision Expert performs high-level reasoning from navigation instructions and multi-view visual inputs, generating abstract driving decisions in the form of meta-actions.
 The Action Expert translates these meta-actions into concrete action trajectories, conditioned on the scene information and instruction.
 This design enables flexible and interpretable action generation, bridging high-level reasoning with low-level control.

 Our training process includes two stages: 1) Imitation learning (IL) establishes a mapping between language and action space (Sec.~\ref{sec: imitation policy learning}), providing high-quality candidate trajectories for online Reinforcement learning (RL) and effectively reducing its exploration space.
-2) Online RL further enhances the model's comprehension ability through action rewards in an online environment (Sec.~\ref{sec: reinforcement policy learning}).
+2) Online RL further enhances the model's comprehension ability via action rewards in an online environment (Sec.~\ref{sec: reinforcement policy learning}).